 Ralph Lemon merges performance, visual art, music, and text in his new work Scaffold Room, an inquisitive hybrid that premieres at the Walker before a national tour.
 Lemon calls his latest work a “lecture-performance-musical,” one that refracts ideas of contemporary performance through archetypal black female personae in American culture.
-In the piece, three women—Okwui Okpokwasili and April Matthis (performing live) with the 86-year-old Edna Carter and her extended family (on video)—enact parallel iconic characters that draw from history, popular culture, and speculative fiction with source materials ranging from Moms Mabley to Amy Winehouse, Kathy Acker to Samuel Delaney, as they “act out” within and around assumptions about prescribed cultural body politics.
-The live performance installation is supported by an electronic/turntable–based sound score created and performed by composer Marina Rosenfeld.
+The piece connects three women—Okwui Okpokwasili and April Matthis (performing live) with the 86-year-old Edna Carter and her extended family (on video).
+The live performers enact parallel iconic characters that draw from history, popular culture, and speculative fiction with source materials ranging from Moms Mabley to Amy Winehouse, Kathy Acker to Samuel Delaney, as they “act out” within and around assumptions about prescribed cultural body politics.
+The live performance installation is supported by an electronic/turntable-based sound score created and performed by composer Marina Rosenfeld.
 The space for Scaffold Room is a confined, constructed two-story environment, in essence its own theater, placed in the Walker’s white cube Burnet Gallery.

 For the duration of his three-week residency, Lemon’s sound and image installation Meditation will be on view in the McGuire Theater.
 Conceived as the final piece of his work cycle How Do You Stay in the House All Day and Not Go Anywhere, this immersive experience freely associates themes from the entire series through high-definition projection, shadow and light, sound, atmosphere, and memory.

 The installation is designed by Ralph Lemon and R. Eric Stone, and engineered and fabricated by F. Randy deCelle.
 Collaborators include composer/turntablist Marina Rosenfeld, video designer Mike Taylor, lighting designer Roderick Murray, sound design consultant Philip White, and costume designer Naoko Nagata.